 How can water fight a UTI?

-The idea of drinking lots of water to fight a UTI is simple: the water works to “flush out” bad bacteria from your system.
-Specifically, drinking water dilutes urine.
-Diluted urine will travel through your body faster.
-The result?
-Bacteria has less time to stay in your body and cause problems.
+Water flushes out bad bacteria from your system.
+Specifically, drinking water dilutes urine, which will in turn travel through your body faster and make it more difficult for bacteria to stay in your body and cause problems.

 8. Drink Unsweetened Cranberry Juice

-Cranberry juice is tasty, may help mild with UTIs, and may even prevent a bladder infection from happening in the first place.
+Cranberry juice is tasty, may help with UTIs, and may even prevent a bladder infection from happening.
 Win-win-win.

 How does unsweetened cranberry juice fight a UTI?

-There are a few hypotheses for why this drink may help with this condition.
-Some believe that it’s due to cranberries’ concentration of antioxidants, which have antibacterial characteristics.
-Other research suggests that this juice prevents E. coli from attacking and attaching to the urinary tract.
+There are a few hypotheses for why cranberry juice may help treat a UTI.
+Some health professionals believe it’s due to cranberries’ concentration of antioxidants, which have antibacterial characteristics.
+Other research suggests this juice prevents E. coli from attacking and attaching to the urinary tract.

-Of course, the best way to treat a UTI is to not get one in the first place.
+Of course, the best way to handle a UTI is to not get one in the first place.
 So, what are some of the best ways to prevent a UTI?…

 7. Take Some Vitamin C

-A urinary tract infection naturally means harmful bacteria in your system.
-One way to deal with these bacteria?
-Vitamin C.
+A urinary tract infection means there are harmful bacteria in your system.
+One way to deal with these bacteria is to consume vitamin C.

 How does vitamin C help with a UTI?